25924 Douglasadams

-25924 Douglasadams (provisional designation ') is a Nysian asteroid from the inner regions of the asteroid belt, approximately 2.4 kilometers in diameter.
+25924 Douglasadams (provisional designation ') is an asteroid from the inner regions of the asteroid belt, approximately 2.4 kilometers in diameter.
 It was discovered on 19 February 2001, by astronomers of the Lincoln Near-Earth Asteroid Research at the Lincoln Laboratory's Experimental Test Site in New Mexico, United States.
 The asteroid was named for novelist Douglas Adams.

 Orbit and classification

-Douglasadams is a member of the Nysa family (405), better described as the Nysa–Polana complex, as it contains at least three asteroid families with distinct spectral types (SFC).
+Douglasadams is a member of the Nysa–Polana complex, which contains at least three asteroid families with distinct spectral types (SFC).
 It orbits the Sun in the inner main-belt at a distance of 2.0–2.8 AU once every 3 years and 9 months (1,371 days).
 Its orbit has an eccentricity of 0.17 and an inclination of 2° with respect to the ecliptic.

 The body's observation arc begins with a precovery taken by Spacewatch at Kitt Peak Observatory in January 1997, more than four years prior to its official discovery observation at Lincoln Lab's ETS.